-3.2.1 access-request
+3.2.2.1 access-request

 An access-request identifier represents a request for access to a network by a logical endpoint.
 Multiple access-request identifiers for the same endpoint may be stored in the MAP database, such as when a multi-homed endpoint requests access to multiple networks.
+When utilizing the AccessRequestType specified in IF-MAP, a MAP Client MUST NOT specify an administrative domain.
+This field is retained from previous versions of IF-MAP for backward compatibility reasons; future use has been deprecated.